► The real-world costs of owning an EV

 ► You'll find home-charging is most common

-There are several benefits to owning an electric car in 2019; along with environmental brownie points, electric vehicles (EVs) get tax grants, and are also exempt from certain congestion charges.
+There are several benefits to owning an electric car in 2019; along with environmental brownie points, electric vehicles (EVs) get tax grants, and are also exempt from certain congestion charges in some cities.
 However, one of the most obvious – but often unquantified – benefits of owning an EV are the low running costs.

-We’ll say it now: an electric vehicle will cost potentially far less than a diesel or petrol equivalent given the same use.
-But how much cheaper are they?
+We’ll say it now: an electric vehicle will cost potentially far less than a diesel or petrol equivalent given the same use - and you'll maybe never have to visit a petrol station forecourt ever again.
+But how much cheaper are EVs?
 Keep reading to find out.

 Further electric reading

 How to calculate running costs for an electric vehicle (EV)

 Every electric car comes with a different-sized battery.
 The capacity of a battery is usually expressed in kilowatt hours (kWh), a measure of the energy storage available in the cells.
 So to calculate how much it costs to charge your car, simply look at the cost of electricity (either your home supply or at a public charging point) and do the maths.

 Don't worry if you've never done this before.
 In this handy explainer, we'll show you how to crunch the numbers yourself.

 Let’s consider a 100kWh Tesla Model S. A typical public rapid charging point in the UK currently charges around 35p per kWh, so the cost is 100 x 35p = £35 if you were to theoretically charge from completely empty to full.
 Switch to a cheaper home supply, which could cost 12p per kWh on a good-value overnight tariff, and the maths works out at a more palatable 100 x 12p = £12.
 That’s a major saving over the cost of a £70-£100 petrol/diesel tankful for a typical executive car.

 We live with a Tesla Model S: check out our long-term test here

 Real-world case studies: how much does it cost to charge an electric car?